Question for Short Debate

 One thing introduced in the Act, of course, was bus franchising, which was very welcome.
 But one thing that I was unhappy about was the obsession of the Government with metro mayors.
 You got these powers by default rather than having to apply to the Secretary of State only if you had a metro mayor.
 That is a regrettable decision and not very localist.
 I am aware that Andy Burnham in Greater Manchester, Steve Rotheram in Liverpool and Tim Bowles in the West of England have all pledged to use the powers.
 I am not sure how far they have got yet in establishing a scheme, but I was surprised that Andy Street, the Conservative metro mayor for the West Midlands, had not made any pledges at all.
 I actually know the West Midlands really well.
 I lived there for many years, and that certainly is one area that could do with a system where a bus franchise could have its timetable, fares and routes regulated much more by the metro mayor.
 I hope that he changes his mind.
 If the Minister has any more information, I would be pleased to hear it.

 We have heard about open days, which would be useful to make things more helpful for bus users.
-I was particularly interested to read the briefing from Age UK about the problems older people have in terms of getting to, for example, hospital appointments.
+I was particularly interested to read the briefing from Age UK about the problems older people have in getting to, for example, hospital appointments.
 As I said, having one bus in and one bus out a day really is not helpful to get you to hospital appointments.
 The quality of the buses, uncomfortable journeys and inconvenient times are all issues.
 Of course, what happens then is that people either have to have very difficult journeys or they revert to cars or taxis, which cost more money.
 I think that is a shame.
 Perhaps the Minister could say something about what we can do to ensure that there is better non-emergency transport for patients, either through better bus services or through other schemes.
 That, again, is one of the regrets we had in the Bus Services Act.
 I won an amendment here to delete that ridiculous clause about no more municipal bus companies, but then it was reversed.
 We never intended to have a stampede of bus companies, but it was a shame that councils could not now do something in little local areas to deal with the problems there.

 I think my time is up, so I will cut my remarks there.
 I look forward to the Minister’s response.